GMOD/bed-js/README.md

 * Does not parse "browser" or "track" lines and will throw an error if parseLine receives one of these
 * By default, parseLine parses only tab delimited text, if you want to use spaces as is allowed by UCSC then pass an array to `line` for parseLine
+* Converts strand from {+,-,.} to {1,-1,0} and also sets strand 0 even if no strand is in the autoSql

 ## Academic Use